rumeshnw/AddressBook/README.md

 # Address Book

-This system user Gradle build system(version 3.1).
+This system uses Gradle build system(version 3.1).
 However, to use this application or run any of the below commands, you do not need Gradle to be installed.

 **Pre-requisite**:
-- In order to execute use the system Java 8 should be installed.
+- In order to use the system Java 8 should be installed.

 **Commands**